Indian School is an east- west Albuquerque boulevard that ends at the Embudo Canyon Open Space at the far east side of the city..

-Along our normal hike,my friend Alex and I always pass Apache Plumes, cactus, mesquite, juniper trees,jagged granite boulders with lichen holding to them tenaciously, rugged mountains laughing when we stop to catch a breath and catch our bearings.
+Along our normal hike, Alex and I pass Apache Plumes, cactus, mesquite, juniper trees,jagged granite boulders with lichen holding to them tenaciously, rugged mountains laughing when we stop to catch a breath and catch our bearings.
 Along the trail is also a huge city deep water well enclosed by a chain link fence and guarded by government signs showing statutes that warn bad things happen to those who trespass.Wildlife has hidden itself but you see signs they are close by and paying attention to our progress as much as we are.

-Other hikers are out too this early morning, and, as we pass each other on the trail, we all say our hellos cheerfully.
+Other hikers are out, and, as we pass them on the trail, we all say our hellos cheerfully.
 Nature lovers are glad to be out even if seeing humans is not what we come to the foothills for.